-Deciding whether to implement an ERP system is often a difficult decision for SMEs.
-You’re managing with your existing systems and processes but there’s definitely room for improvement.
-Silly manual errors happen, trying to pull out useable information from multiple spreadsheets or legacy systems takes too long and is a huge effort, and, whilst you have a reasonable idea of your inventory, things occasionally grind to a halt as someone frantically tries to locate the item or material that you think you have but need NOW!
+Deciding whether or not to implement an ERP system can be a tough decision for SMEs.
+You’re managing with your existing systems and processes but let’s face it, there is probably room for improvement.
+Silly manual errors happen, trying to pull out useable information from multiple spreadsheets or legacy systems proves time-consuming and demanding, and, whilst you have a reasonable idea of your inventory, things occasionally grind to a halt as someone frantically tries to locate the elusive item or material that you think you have but need NOW!

-You know ERP makes sense with all the benefits it offers but, on the other hand, you need to weigh up the costs, resource implications and disruptions that will come with the new system.
+You know ERP makes sense with all the benefits it offers but, on the flip side, you need to consider the costs, resource implications and potential disruptions that will come with the new system.
 So is an ERP system worth investing in?

 Here’s why ERP really is worth the effort